leekirby/php-simplelog/README.md

 php-simplelog
 =============

-Simple PHP class for logging debug &amp; action messages through apache2
+Simple PHP class for logging debug &amp; action messages in a custom log file or using PHP error log file.

+*USE AT YOUR OWN RISK*